pbberlin/go-massmail/tpl/fmt/results-en.md

 Please find attached the results and the press release of the ZEW-Financial Market Survey for Germany.

 Excel file can be downloaded from
 {{.ExcelLink}}

+Press release can be downloaded from
+{{.PressReleaseEn}}

 Thank you for your participation.